Overview

 How it works

-Registrations open 09:00am Monday 3rd of March and will close midnight Friday 28th of March.
+Registrations open 9am on Monday 3 March and will close midnight Friday 28 March.

-Entry Stage will be released between Monday 3rd & Friday 28th of March with a final deadline of 2nd of May 2025 (Exact dates will vary by competition).
+Entry Stage will be released between Monday 3 March & Friday 28 March with a final deadline of 2 May, 2025 (Exact dates will vary by competition).

 To help finalists prepare ahead of the UK Final, we will provide relevant technical training and share mindset development techniques, to support them to remain focused on achieving success.